openpaymentseurope/docs/docs/getstarted.md

 ---
 id: getstarted
-title: Get started
+title: Connect to API
-sidebar_label: Get started
+sidebar_label: Connect to API
 ---

 To integrate to Open Payments's API you need to do the following steps.
 If you only want to test the sandbox environment, step 1-3 is enough.